-Penetration of Aluminum Pipe in Aluminum Vessels

-The Guidance relating to the Rules for the Classification of High Speed and Light Crafts (2020)

-Pt 5, Ch 2, Section 1 General

-102. Materials for piping arrangement

-- 1. In application to 102, 2 and 3 of the Rules, the term "required by the Society" means cases as specified in Pt 5, Ch 6, Sec 102, 3 of Guidance for the Classification of Steel Ships.
-However, aluminium alloy pipes may be used for following cases only in case where hull is made of aluminium. - (1) Any pipe penetrating either A class division or B class division - (2) Air pipes, overflow pipes and Sounding pipes to the tanks which do not form part of ship's structure - (3) Bilge pipes and ballast water pipes which are not included in pipes which directly affect water ingress by damage when fire.

-1. Aluminium alloy pipes shall not penetrate aluminium hulls, except for the case of arranging the fire integrity on aluminium to class A or class B.
+Penetration of Aluminum Pipe in Aluminum Vessels The Guidance relating to the Rules for the Classification of High Speed and Light Crafts (2020) Pt 5, Ch 2, Section 1 General 'Par.
+1 of 102.' of the aforementioned Guidance states as follows: 102.
+Materials for piping arrangement 1.
+In application to 102, 2 and 3 of the Rules, the term "required by the Society" means cases as specified in Pt 5, Ch 6, Sec 102, 3 of Guidance for the Classification of Steel Ships.
+However, aluminium alloy pipes may be used for following cases only in case where hull is made of aluminium.
+(1) Any pipe penetrating either A class division or B class division (2) Air pipes, overflow pipes and Sounding pipes to the tanks which do not form part of ship's structure (3) Bilge pipes and ballast water pipes which are not included in pipes which directly affect water ingress by damage when fire. $\langle Interpretation \rangle$ 1.
+Aluminium alloy pipes shall not penetrate aluminium hulls, except for the case of arranging the fire integrity on aluminium to class A or class B.